kpine/zwave-js-server-docker/README.md

 If you have your own key, i.e. you are a commercial user, you can set `FIRMWARE_UPDATE_API_KEY` to that key.

 If the `FIRMWARE_UPDATE_API_KEY` environment variable is empty (the default), no API key will be configured.
-In that case a client application would be responsible for setting it, otherwise the firmware update service will not be functional.
+In that case a client application would be responsible for setting it, otherwise the firmware update service may not be functional or incur more restrictive rate-limiting.